The effects of varying colour-luminosity relations on supernova science: Introduction

 \section{Introduction}

-After sustained confirmation of the accelerating expansion of the Universe over the past twenty years \citep[e.g.,][]{DES19,Jones19,Scolnic18,Betoule14,Perlmutter99,Riess98}, Type Ia supernova (hereafter SN~Ia) cosmology has reached a mature state in which systematic uncertainties are on the order of statistical uncertainties \citep{Brout19,Conley11}.
-Different aspects of SN observations, SN populations across redshifts, and SN standardisation, among other factors, require careful scrutiny to better constrain the equation-of-state parameter of the unknown dark energy.
-Large efforts are being dedicated to understand and diminish calibration effects by using well-understood photometric systems across a range of redshifts \citep{Brout19,Betoule13}, by reducing selection biases and contamination \citep{Kessler17}, by improving light-curve and cosmological fitters \citep[e.g.,][]{Hinton19,Mandel17,Burns14}, by including further observables to standardise SNe \citep{Bailey09}, and so on.
+After sustained confirmation of the accelerating expansion of the Universe over the past two decades \citep[e.g.,][]{DES19,Jones19,Scolnic18,Betoule14,Perlmutter99,Riess98}, Type Ia supernova (hereafter SN~Ia) cosmology has reached a mature state in which systematic uncertainties are on the order of statistical uncertainties \citep{Brout19,Conley11}.
+Different aspects of SN observations, SN populations across redshifts, and SN standardisation, among other factors, require careful scrutiny to better constrain the equation-of-state parameter $w = P/(\rho c^2)$ of the unknown dark energy.
+Large efforts are being dedicated to understand and diminish calibration effects by using well-understood photometric systems across a range of redshifts \citep{Brout19,Betoule13}, by reducing selection biases and contamination \citep{Kessler17}, by improving light-curve and cosmological fitters \citep[e.g.,][]{Hinton19,Mandel17,Burns14}, by including further observables to standardise SNe \citep{Bailey09}, among others.

-SNe~Ia are not perfect standard candles, yet empirical relations between their observed brightness and colour \citep[bluer SNe~Ia are more luminous;][]{Tripp98}, as well as between brightness and light-curve width \citep[SNe~Ia with wider light curves are more luminous;]{Phillips93}, help making them good distance indicators to $\sim3$--5\% \citep[e.g.,][]{DES19}.
-Furthermore, it has been shown that an additional luminosity dependence related to host-galaxy stellar mass can increase the precision of SN~Ia distances \citep[SNe~Ia in more massive galaxies are more luminous after other corrections]{Sullivan10,Lampeitl10,Kelly10}, a possible proxy for a difference in stellar population age of the progenitors \citep{Kang20,Rigault18}.
+SNe~Ia are not perfect standard candles, yet empirical relations between their observed peak luminosity and colour \citep[bluer SNe~Ia are more luminous;][]{Tripp98}, as well as between peak luminosity and light-curve width \citep[SNe~Ia with wider light curves are more luminous;][]{Phillips93}, make them good distance indicators to $\sim3$--5\% precision \citep[e.g.,][]{DES19}.
+Moreover, it has been shown that an additional luminosity correction related to host-galaxy stellar mass can further increase the precision of SN~Ia distances: SNe~Ia in more massive galaxies are more luminous after other corrections \citep{Sullivan10,Lampeitl10,Kelly10}.
+This host-galaxy mass correction is possibly a proxy for a difference in stellar-population age of the progenitors \citep{Kang20,Rigault18}.

-While some studies have shown that colour is the main driver of SN variability \citep[][although see \citealt{Leget19,He18}]{Sasdelli15,Kim13}, the origin of the colour-luminosity relation is still under heavy debate.
+While some studies have indicated that colour is the main driver of SN variability \citep[][although see \citealt{Leget19,He18}]{Sasdelli15,Kim13}, the origin of the colour-luminosity relation is still under heavy debate.